Image source: freepik

 In one of the previous sections, we’ve mentioned the fact that the majority of people look up businesses online before visiting them in person.
 This is where local business directories like Google My Business get ahead.
 First of all, they are incredibly informative.
 They present interested parties with the contact info, work hours and even geographical location of a business on Google Maps.
 Seeing as how nearby choices are always a priority, getting listed on a local business directory can really help you get the most out of your local audience.

 At the end of the day, you have so many options to promote your local business from starting a competition, all the way to distributing printed promotional materials.
+Another strategy you might want to consider is getting your business listed on Ontario’s Best, a website that offers listings for the best of Ontario businesses.
 Still, by tending to the above-mentioned four methods, you will already gain a huge advantage and establish your presence in the local economy in just the right way.
 Keep in mind that while generating attention may happen overnight, gaining loyalty is a completely different thing.
 So, arm yourself with patience and always think about the bigger picture.

 Alexis is a Sydney-based part-time writer and a full-time mom of two.
 Her words carry the richness and offer advice and inspiration to those who desire to improve their lives.
 Outside of the office, she takes pleasure in spending precious time with her youngsters and absorbing the happiness they constantly radiate.